Steamed Pork Buns

 Meanwhile, reheat the pork in a small saucepan over low heat with some of the reserved masterstock.

-Assemble the canapes by spreading a thin layer of chilli sauce on top of the hot steamed bun, add the cucumber, top with the braised pork and finish with the coriander and chilli, if using.
+Serve buns hot.
+To assemble, open up your bao buns gently, spread a thin layer of chilli sauce on top of the hot steamed bun, add the cucumber, top with the braised pork and finish with the coriander and chilli, if using.
 Serve warm.

-Assemble the canapes by spreading a thin layer of chilli sauce on top of the hot steamed bun, add the cucumber, top with the braised pork and finish with the coriander and chilli, if using.
+Serve buns hot.
+To assemble, open up your bao buns gently, spread a thin layer of chilli sauce on top of the hot steamed bun, add the cucumber, top with the braised pork and finish with the coriander and chilli, if using.
 Serve warm.

 Enjoy!